Solar in Washington

 Pay no sales tax.
 The exemption covers all sales tax paid on the purchase and installation of solar energy systems that generate up to 100 kilowatts (kW) AC of electricity.
 Larger systems that generate between 101 and 500 kW AC can qualify for a 50% sales and use tax exemption beginning Jan.
 1, 2020.
 For more information about the Washington State sales tax exemption click here.

 Lower utility bills with Net Metering

 Every bit of energy that the solar panels produce is energy you do not have to buy from your Utility.
-Only 20% of the cost of a system needs to come back through lower utility bills.
+The other 70% of the cost of a system will come back through lower utility bills.
 When your system is paid off you are left with those lasting lower utility bills and will save a lot of money every year.
 Click here for more info on Net Metering from DSIRE.

 Net Metering is an Agreement between you and your utility: Power you produce will offset power you consume.